Chris-D-Jose-Castaneda/Lead_Assistant_Grading_Analysis/README.md

 # 🎓 Lead Assistant Grading Analysis 📊

-> End‑to‑end grading analysis & ETL pipeline with an interactive Streamlit dashboard for course code 1740.
+> End‑to‑end grading analysis & ETL pipeline with an interactive Streamlit dashboard for biz comp.
 This was useful for my other assistants in changing student learning.
-Helped increase couurse median!
+This allowed it easier to plan assignments and reduced planning time and meetings.
+Increase course median by 6.5%!

 ---